Black Acting Methods: The field and the Text

 College of Arts + Architecture Distinguished Alumni Awards

-The 2019 Department of Theatre Distinguished Alumni awardee announcement coming in January 2019.
+The 2020 Department of Theatre Distinguished Alumni awardee will be announced in January 2020.

 May Grads Celebration and End-of-Year Party

 It’s time to party!
-Theatre students and faculty gather to celebrate the end of the semester and to honor our graduating seniors with special commendations (delivered by the faculty), dinner, dancing, and performances.
+Theatre students and faculty gather to celebrate the year and to honor our graduating seniors with special commendations (delivered by the faculty), dinner, dancing, and performances.